mosip/pre-registration/api-test/README.md

    git clone https://github.com/mosip/pre-registration
    ```

----

-## Update the property file
-1. Navigate to the prereg.properties file located at:
-    ```sh
-    pre-registration\api-test\src\main\resources\config\prereg.properties
-2. Open the file in your preferred editor
-3. Update the client secret values and other required credentials as per your environment

----

 ## Build Test Automation Code

 Once the repository is cloned or downloaded, follow these steps to build and install the test automation code: